ligato/cn-infra/db/sql/cassandra/examples/simple/Readme.md

 If the file is not specified  application tries to connect to Cassandra on localhost on default port 9042.

-The example contains one programs:
+The example contains one program:
 ```
-go run main.go
+go run main.go <ClientConfigFilePath>
 ```